YahooArchive/express-yui/README.md

 ### Other features

  * built-in integration with [locator][] component to analyze and build applications and dependencies using [shifter][].
- * provide basic express view engine to rely on views registered at the server side thru the `app.yui.use()` as compiled templates.

 [locator]: https://github.com/yahoo/locator
 [shifter]: https://github.com/yui/shifter